Zomato: How It Is Delivering Delicious Happiness to Your Doorsteps

 Zomato - Mission and Vision

-Zomato Co-Founder Pankaj Chaddah had declared that the vision of Zomato "is to be the global platform when someone is looking for food locally."
+Zomato Co-Founder Pankaj Chaddah declared that the vision of Zomato "is to be the global platform when someone is looking for food locally."

 Zomato Logo